tengstrand/lein-polylith/readme.md

 Here we have the rest-api base at the bottom followed by components and libraries on top (not shown here).
 This design ensures that all dependencies always point in the same direction (up) which is a property it shares with the [layered architecture](https://en.wikipedia.org/wiki/Multitier_architecture), the [hexagonal architecture](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html), and others, but with more flexibility built in.

-The design helps you focus on building useful building blocks that are easy to combine like functions in functional languages without introducing circular dependencies.
+The design helps you focus on building useful building blocks that are easy to combine like functions without introducing circular dependencies.
 It also makes it easier to reason about your systems and find what you are looking for.
 Failure to find existing functionality may otherwise lead developers to write duplicate code.